 He further said, “In addition to elevating transparency standards and protecting purchasers and investors, the changes will continue to enhance our business environment and reduce barriers to entry, while increasing the cost-efficiency and flexibility of small businesses, which constitute an increasing number of companies operating within DIFC.”

 On the other hand, the New Operating Law, DIFC Law No. 7 of 2018 regulates the main requirements and conduct within DIFC, as well as creating a framework for Registrar of Companies’ role.
-It also has introduced improvements to the licensing rule, which will allow more company formations within, or from, the Centre.
+It also has introduced improvements to the licensing rule, which will allow more company formations within, or from, the centre.

 Amendments to the DIFC Real Property, DIFC Law No. 10 of 2018 guarantee that clients get full disclosure on the properties being bought.
 Additionally, escrow accounts are now required among developers for the collecting sums paid in an off-plan development.